alchemy-swift/alchemy/Docs/README.md

-# Guides
+# Docs
-Alchemy is a Swift web framework.
+Alchemy is an elegant, batteries included web framework for Swift.
 These guides cover most of its features as well as those of it's two related libraries, Fusion (dependency injection) & Papyrus (API abstraction layer).

-Note that `import Alchemy` will also import the Fusion and Papyrus libraries, but if you'd like to use Fusion or Papyrus in non-server targets, you may add them as specific dependencies.

 ## Table of Contents